Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 New Jersey’s slang words and phrases have been around since the 1800s.

-New Jersey also had a vibrant jazz culture in the 1950s that spawned many unique phrases and expressions.
+New Jersey’s vibrant jazz culture in the 1950s spawned many unique phrases and expressions.

 Television shows like The Sopranos and movies like New Jack City have also influenced New Jersey slang.